jeremydwong/posetrack/README.md

 So
 1. Clone the DETR and synthpose model repositories above from Hugging Face.
-2. Update `src/pose_detector.py` to reference the downloaded model directories.
+2. Update `src/pose_detector.py` variables 'LOCAL_SP_DIR' and 'LOCAL_DET_DIR' to reference the downloaded model directories; the directory you specify MUST have the config.json, model.safetensors, and preprocessor_config.json files.
 3. Using conda, install dependencies in a new conda environment called posetrack: ```conda env create --f environment.yaml```
 4. tests test_cs_parse.py, test_estimate_poses, and test_mwc_video.
 It will do snapshot checks for the camera parameter file parsing, identified keypoints, and video (video check is WIP).